 The technical database is made up of eight components, if you’re interested in learning more about each component follow along with the series as it is updated each month.

-John Sewell, CMRP is a Consultant with IDCON INC, a specialized management consulting firm in the field of reliability and maintenance management.
-As a consultant, John works with clients in any industry to improve reliability and lower manufacturing and maintenance costs through hands-on coaching and training.
+John Sewell, CMRP was a Consultant with IDCON INC from 2020-2025.
+IDCON is a specialized management consulting firm in the field of reliability and maintenance management.
+As a consultant, John worked with clients in any industry to improve reliability and lower manufacturing and maintenance costs through hands-on coaching and training.

 Companies often ask if maintenance planning and scheduling will work if they have a decentralized maintenance organization.
 Yes, it will.
 In fact, they need planning and scheduling just as much as a centralized shop.
 Let's review why.